johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-12-custom-gpt-data.md

 ## Overview

-Today's project will be split into two fundamental parts: Data Ingestion & Data Retrieval.
+Today's project will be split into two fundamental parts: Today's project will be split into two fundamental parts: Data Ingestion, where we introduce our data into the system, and Data Retrieval, where we extract this data to use as needed."
 It is important that we organize our data in a way that makes it easy to ingest and retrieve.

 ### Data Ingestion

-For this project, we will be using a simple text file divided into chunks of 200 characters.
+For this project, we will be using a simple text file divided into chunks of 200 characters, or 'text chunks'.
 We will store the text chunks and vectors in two separate arrays.
 We will be fetching the vector representation of each text chunk using the OpenAI API.

 ![data-ingest](/assets/img/blog/custom-gpt-data/ingest.png)